 The version number in the "externalDocs" object shall be updated each time when the TS version contains new changes to the OpenAPI specification file.

-NOTE 1: If a new TS version is provided without any changes to the OpenAPI specification file, the TS version number included in the "url" field of the "externalDocs" field in the OpenAPI specification file is not updated.
+NOTE 1: If a new TS version is provided without any changes to the OpenAPI specification file, the TS version number included in the "description" field of the "externalDocs" field in the OpenAPI specification file is not updated.

-NOTE 2: If a new TS version is provided with changes to the OpenAPI specification file, the TS version number included in the "url" field of the "externalDocs" object is updated.
+NOTE 2: If a new TS version is provided with changes to the OpenAPI specification file, the TS version number included in the "description" field of the "externalDocs" object is updated.
 However, if the API version in a given release is still the same as in a previous release, the first TS version in the first release that contains that API version is provided as TS version within the "externalDocs" object also in the TS versions of the subsequent releases.

 EXAMPLE: "externalDocs" object.